muxyz/website/index.md

 This plays out both on the mobile side and cloud infrastructure.
 Browsers were meant to solve a lot of this problem along with open source.
 That hasn't turned out as we expected.
-There's a need to start a new ecosystem and experience that provides an open alternative to then closed systems of today.
+There's a need to start a new ecosystem that provides an open alternative to the closed systems of today.
 </div>